Peter Daland: Collegiate coaching career

-For 35 years (1957–1992), Daland was the swimming coach for the USC Trojans, where he led the Trojans to 9 NCAA Championships.
+For 35 years (1957–1992), Daland was the swimming coach for the University of Southern California Trojans, where he led the team to 9 NCAA Championships.
 Harvard educated, and a graduate of Swarthmore, he was known for bringing the "bearing of an upper crust Eastern sophisticate" to the less stodgy USC campus, and would often come to the swim deck in a white shirt, coat and tie.

 He led teams to 14 AAU Men's National titles, and 2 AAU Women's National titles.
 He is the only coach to have won all three major national team championships—8 NCAA, 14 National AAU Men's, and 2 National AAU Women's (Los Angeles Athletic Club).
 Specializing in family dynasties, Daland had the good fortune of obtaining championship wins from the brothers Bottom, Devine, Orr, and the House brother and sister act.
 His Trojan teams won more than 160 dual meets and won more than 100 individual titles.
 By 1974, Daland's record boasted 183 individual national champions.

 Some of the most outstanding swimmers he mentored included four time gold medal winner John Naber and American record holders Dave Wharton and Mike O’Brien.

 Olympic coaching

-Daland also coached the U.S. women's swim team at the 1964 Olympics in Tokyo, where his swimmers won 15 of the 24 medals awarded in women's swim events.
+Daland coached the U.S. women's swim team at the 1964 Olympics in Tokyo, where his swimmers won 15 of the 24 medals awarded in women's swim events.
 The women's team won six of eight events.
 He then coached the US men's team at the 1972 Olympics in Munich, where his men swimmers won 26 of 45 medals awarded in men's events.
 In those Olympics, Mark Spitz of the United States had a spectacular run, lining up for seven events, winning seven Olympic titles and setting seven world records.

 Outstanding Olympians coached by Daland included William Craig, Roy Saari, Murray Rose, Jeff Float, Joe and Mike Bottom and Bruce and Steve Furniss.